jacqizee/Lo-Fi-Tetris/README.md

 nextShape = allTetrominos[Math.floor((Math.random() * 7))]
 ```

-Later on, I removed this static array and instead generated a new tetronimo object and re-assigned it to `currentTetro`.
-This was cleaner than re-using the same objects, and saved me from having to re-set any object values.
+Later on, I removed this static array and instead generated a new tetromino object and re-assigned it to `currentTetro`.
+This was cleaner than re-using the same objects, and saved me from having to reset any object values.
 I used a switch statement function as it was more readable and cleaner than multiple if .. else statements.

 ```
   function generateTetro() {